 • Events and webinars – Scholars will be invited to a range of events which could include webinars, courses, Young Darwin Scholar exclusive events or wider Field Studies Council events.

 • Support – Scholars will receive the support and advice of the Learning Development Officer (LDO).
-Scholars will also receive regular updates from the LDO, through a regular newsletter.
+Scholars will also receive regular updates from the LDO, through an email newsletter.

 • Feedback – Young Darwin Scholars will have the opportunity to provide feedback to the Field Studies Council and shape the way our youth engagement looks.